realpython/python-guide/docs/writing/reading.rst

 - `Diamond <https://github.com/python-diamond/Diamond>`_
   Diamond is a python daemon that collects metrics and publishes them to Graphite or other backends.
-  It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
+  It is capable of collecting cpu, memory, network, i/o, load, and disk metrics.
   Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.